-On our way to our tour of the Buckingham Palace we were lucky enough to catch a glimpse of the Changing of the Guard.
+On our way to our tour of the Buckingham Palace we were lucky enough to catch a glimpse of the Changing of the Guard, but we weren't able to stop and watch as we had timed tickets for our tour.
+Definitely one for next time.

 We took a self-guided audio tour of the palace State Rooms which was very interesting and informative, visiting various ball rooms, art and sculpture collections, grand staircases and so many ornate gold leaf ceilings!